Skip to content

 Logging Levels

-2. REGULAR: (Default) Includes INFO and above.
+2. INFO: (Default) Includes INFO and above.
 Ideal for local development.

-3. QUIET: Includes WARNING and above.
+3. WARNING: Includes WARNING and above.
 Recommended for production.

 Logging Handlers